jadecobra/python_tdd_exercises/source/how_to/make_person.rst

             'age': datetime.datetime.today().year - year_of_birth,
         }

-  and the test is green again.
+  and the terminal shows a passing test.
 Time for a victory dance!

 ----